 The Good Samaritan law also gives professional provider immunity to any prescriber who dispenses Naloxone, known by the brand name Narcan, to an individual at risk of experiencing an overdose, or an individual who may be a potential witness to an overdose.
 Criminal, civil and professional immunity is also provided to anyone who, in good faith, administers Naloxone to an individual experiencing an overdose.

 Passed in 2014, Act 139 expands access to Naloxone and provides immunity to individuals who prescribe, dispense and administer Naloxone.

 PENNSYLVANIA STANDING ORDER

-The Physician General authorized a statewide standing order for Naloxone, which permits an individual to obtain Naloxone without seeing a physician.
+The Physician General authorized a statewide standing order for Naloxone, which permits an individual to obtain Naloxone from a local pharmacy without a prescription.
 The standing order further expands access to Naloxone for individuals at risk of experiencing or witnessing an overdose.

 Although first responders are often the ones who administer Naloxone to someone suffering from an overdose, family members and friends are sometimes the first ones on the scene.
 Every second counts and many lives can be saved if family and friends are equipped with Naloxone and know how to use it.
 Individuals are encouraged to complete Naloxone training programs in their community in order to properly administer the reversal drug.
 You can also watch our training video on our Video page.